Troyanovsky/vibe-coding-guide/en/Lesson_3_Workflow.md

 ### Vibe-PMing with AI

-If you're a product manager like me, I guess you're pretty comfortable with writing PRD (product requirement document).
+If you're a product manager like me, I guess you're pretty comfortable with writing a PRD (product requirement document).
 But if you don't have the skills, don't worry.
 You can use AI to help you.

 If you're just can't clearly lay out what you want to build.
 You can actually use AI to help you **refine your own product requirements**.
 I would call it "vibe-PMing" -- having the AI act as your product manager.

-You can do this step in your AI chat interface and not necessarily in the AI codin gtools.
+You can do this step in your AI chat interface and not necessarily in the AI coding tools.
 Start a conversation with your AI and say something like: "I want to build a recipe app where users can search by ingredients.
 Help me think through the user flows and potential edge cases.
 Make sure to ask me questions to clarify."

 The AI might come back with questions like:
 - "What happens if a user searches for an ingredient that's not in your database?"
 - "Should users be able to filter by dietary restrictions?"
 - "How do you handle recipe variations or substitutions?"

 Have this conversation over multiple rounds.
-Add any requirements or ideas that comes into your mind.
+Add any requirements or ideas that come into your mind.
 Let the AI challenge your assumptions and suggest features you hadn't thought of.
 Once you're happy with the direction, ask the AI to summarize everything into a clean `requirements.md` document and save it to your project folder.

 This document becomes your north star -- both for you and for the AI in later steps.